tarwn/lessthandot-hugo/blogs/content/posts/2012-02-22-report-builder-3-0-table.md

 ![][3]

 The Design a Query screen can be intimidating at first glance.
 There is a lot of information in one place.
-It’s easy to understand once it’s broken down, though.
+It's easy to understand once it's broken down, though.

 On the left, the Database View column shows the database, sorted by schema.
 Expand a schema to see its tables, views and stored procedures.
 Expand a table or view and click on the box in front of a column to add it to the report.
 Expand stored procedures, and check one to use it in the report.

 The right pane has three sections: Selected Fields, Relationships and Applied Filters.

-Selected Fields shows you the fields that you’ve selected for use in this query.
+Selected Fields shows you the fields that you've selected for use in this query.
 In the top right, use the X to delete a column, or the arrows to reorder your selections.
 You can use Group and Aggregate to select a field to aggregate and other fields to group by.

 Relationships shows the relationships between tables.
 You can use Auto Detect to find relationships based on primary and foreign keys defined in the database.
 You can also edit an existing relationship, or create one yourself.